JakeSidSmith/fuuid/README.md

 **Flipping universally unique identifiers**

-For a var more obscene variation (but with longer length), check out version 1.
+*For a far more obscene variation (but with longer length), check out version 1.
+Version 1 had 32 terms per FUUID, but version 2 only has 22.*

 ## About